kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 ### Extended globbing

-[_Globbing_](https://en.wikipedia.org/w/index.php?title=Glob_(programming)&oldid=1133836865) is the unflattering term---an abbreviation for _global_---used to denote an operation to extract files satisfying certain conditions [@glob2023 @globbingref].
+[_Globbing_](https://en.wikipedia.org/w/index.php?title=Glob_(programming)&oldid=1133836865) is the unflattering term---an abbreviation for _global_---used to denote an operation to extract files satisfying certain conditions [@glob2023; @globbingref].
 It is applicable also to the `bash` command line.
 For our purposes, it is useful and sometimes mandatory, to set `shopt -s extglob` after the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line.

 ### A canonical filename

-A canonical filename will comprise these components:
+A [canonical](https://www.thefreedictionary.com/canonicalfilename) will comprise these components:

 #.  a _path_ with the forward slash `/` as the separator between elements denoting the path;
 #.  a _filename_ in two parts: